mrcybercat/internship-entry-assessment/programming-test.md

 I also take a liberty to provide a definition of Architectural Pattern there.

 While Architectural Patterns can similarly be described as template solution when developing software, the difference is in scale.
-Design patterns are limited to a particular problem withing a software product (overly coupled classes, specific requirement to a class behaviour, creation or structure.)
+Design patterns are limited to a particular problem withing usually a software component (overly coupled classes, specific requirement to a class behaviour, creation or structure.)
 Architectural Patterns however describe fundamental structure of the whole software system.